timmers-io/tsb-poc-os4/pki/README.md

 > Create this certificate once and apply to all the control plane clusters you want to have with the same chain of trust

-Create the istio-system namespace if it is not alreay there
+Create the istio-system namespace if it is not already there
 ```bash
 # We need this namespace to exist since our cert will be placed there
 kubectl create namespace istio-system